 There are major differences in geographic scope and contamination in Michigan's AOCs.
 For example, the Manistique River AOC consists of only the last 1.7 miles of river in Manistique (pop.
-3,583) and the BUIs are primarily caused by one pollutant - PCB.
+3,583) and the BUIs are primarily caused by one pollutant - PCBs.
 On the other end of the scale, the Detroit River AOC is a 32 mile long international connecting channel in Detroit (pop.
 951,270), with 11 BUIs caused by numerous sources of industrial, municipal, and agricultural pollutants on both sides of the border.
-Details can be found on the web sites of the AOCs at: http://www.epa.gov/glnpo/aoc/index.html

-Figure 1: Michigan's Great Lakes Areas of Concern
+Figure 1: Michigan's Original Great Lakes Areas of Concern